Tokthree/DF-Stat-Calculator/README.md

 Current Missing & Planned Features:
   - Armor Effective Durability display based on IDR and Absorption (currently only base durability is shown).
-  - DPH stat for Explosive weapons when hitting max targets.
-  - Cleave information for Melee weapons.
   - Implant Selection based on exclusivity of Selected Implants (e.g. no Versatility with Jack of All, no duplicates of Unique Implants).
   - Removal of implant bonuses when slot disabled.